rsg28/Spike-Connect/README.md

 ### Prerequisites
 Make sure you have the following installed:
 - [Node.js](https://nodejs.org/) and npm
 - Python (for web scraping functionality)
+- ExpoGo (to test the mobile version)

 ### Testing the app